pyfisch/rfcs/text/0000-crate-name-transfer.md

 - Implement the appropriate [audit trail in crates.io][audit] to provide ground truth if a dispute should arise.

-- Hardcode the accounts of the Responsible Parties into the crates.io codebase as unexposed owners of all crates.
-(There is only a small handful of people who have full database access to crates.io, and it is prudent to continue to limit the number of people and the number of reasons to go mucking around in the database directly.)
+- Modify crates.io, so that it only allows the new owners of a crate to publish versions of the new crate which are semver-incompatible to those of the old crate.

+- After a crate was transferred display a banner for 90 days on it's crates.io page informing visitors of the change in ownership.

 - Set up a repository under https://github.com/rust-lang called "crate-transfers".